linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

 ## What is Rocket.Chat?

 [Rocket.Chat](https://www.rocket.chat/) offers an open-source communications platform with enterprise-grade features.
-With Rocket.Chat, you get a communication and collaboration platform coupled with a robust help desk toolset.
-And throughout Rocket.Chat boasts a high degree of customization and an emphasis on data security.
+Rocket.Chat combines a robust platform for communication and collaboration with a toolset for help desk and support operations.

-At the center of Rocket.Chat is a secure and adaptable platform for real-time communication and collaboration.
-Similar to platforms like Slack and Microsoft Teams, Rocket.Chat supports conversations across your organization, with other companies, and with your wider customer base.
-And Rocket.Chat leverages federated communications to expand its connections even further.
+At its center Rocket.Chat is a platform for real-time communications with an emphasis on security.
+Similar to platforms like Slack and Microsoft Teams, Rocket.Chat can manage conversations across your organization.
+But Rocket.Chat also supports federation, letting you talk with other companies and with your wider customer base.

-In addition to being a communication platform, Rocket.Chat features a slew of help desk tools for effective customer and support communications.
-In this way, you can also compare Rocket.Chat services like Zendesk and Freshdesk.
+It is Rocket.Chat's omnichannel features — for integration and cross-channel communications — that reach effectively into help desk and custom support use cases.
+In this way, you can also compare Rocket.Chat to services like Zendesk and Freshdesk.

-And Rocket.Chat's emphasis on data security ensures that all your communications — internal and external — are protected with end-to-end encryption.

 ## Why Choose Rocket.Chat Over Hosted SaaS Applications?

 Rocket.Chat competes with tools like Slack and Microsoft Teams, with one of the major differences being that Rocket.Chat can be self-hosted and the latter are software-as-a-service (SaaS).

-What does this mean for you, and why would you would to choose Rocket.Chat over alternatives like Slack and Microsoft Teams?
+What does this mean for you, and why would you choose Rocket.Chat over alternatives like Slack and Microsoft Teams?

 -   Rocket.Chat Community Edition is free and can be readily self-hosted.
 That makes it both accessible and gives you an option for a high degree of control around your collaboration platform.

 -   Rocket.Chat prioritizes security, implementing some of the highest standards in the field.
 Rocket.Chat uses end-to-end encryption for communications and provides fine-grained, role-based permission control.

 -   Rocket.Chat comes with omnichannel support, expanding the reach of your collaboration beyond the platform itself.
-For instance, you can configure Rocket.Chat to integrate with your website and other applications via a live-chat pop-up.
-You can also set up integration with other messaging services, like SMS, email, and WhatsApp, allowing you to effectively engage with clients through a wider range of services.
+Integrate a Rocket.Chat live-chat pop-up on your website.
+Or connect your workspace with other messaging services, like SMS, email, and WhatsApp to engage with external clients.

--   Rocket.Chat's omnichannel support opens it up as an effective help-desk.
-Using live-chat integration and cross-media messaging, you can provide support to your customers on the same platform you collaborate on internally.
+-   Rocket.Chat's omnichannel support also opens it up as an effective help-desk.
+Using live-chat integration and cross-channel messaging, you can integrate external customer support into the same platform you collaborate on internally.

 -   Rocket.Chat is open source, so you can ultimately access the code and make of the platform what you want.
 Moreover, open-source software gets the benefits of community support and ongoing development.

 ## Choosing Between Rocket.Chat Community and Enterprise Editions

 Rocket.Chat offers both a Community Edition and an Enterprise Edition.
-For this tutorial, the steps follow the Community Edition.
-But at any time you can upgrade your Community Edition to the Enterprise Edition to get the added benefits of premium features when you need them.
+For this tutorial, the steps concern the Community Edition.
+But at any time you can upgrade your Community Edition to a self-hosted Enterprise Edition.

-But when ultimately sets the Community and Enterprise Editions apart?
+So then ultimately sets the Community and Enterprise Editions apart?
 Why might you, now or later, want to consider adopting Enterprise's premium features?

 -   Support.
 Rocket.Chat's Enterprise includes access to Rocket.Chat's official support web portal, bringing professional assistance to managing your instance.
-Community is not without support, but that support is peer, from the open-source community.
+Community is not without support, but that support is peer-to-peer, from the open-source community.

 -   Limitations.
 Community instances are limited in both scaling and integration.
 For instance, a Community instance can only make 10,000 push notifications per month and has access to only five marketplace applications at a time.